 - All scholars who have studied media exposure and its measurement.
-Their studies form the basis of this book. - University of Amsterdam, Faculty of Social and Behavioural Sciences, Research Priority Area Communication, and the Amsterdam School of Communication Research for financial support to our project. - Edith Smit (The Amsterdam School of Communication Research, University of Amsterdam) and Anita Elberse (Harvard Business School, USA) for your contributions in the early stages of the project. - Student-assistants Lori Meester and Anne Brons. - Yuzhi Lu for performing the writing checks. - · All participants in our expert meetings (see Preface).
+Their studies form the basis of this book. - University of Amsterdam, Faculty of Social and Behavioural Sciences, Research Priority Area Communication, and the Amsterdam School of Communication Research for financial support to our project. - Edith Smit (The Amsterdam School of Communication Research, University of Amsterdam) for contributions in the early stages of the project. - · Student-assistants Lori Meester and Anne Brons. - · Yuzhi Lu for performing the writing checks. - · All participants in our expert meetings (see Preface).